alexpchin/react-training-workshop/end/lessons.md

 ```

 __Exercise__: check out the `end-5-tests-2` branch and write a new test.
 This test should check that once the button is clicked, the input box is cleared.

+TODO: the branches have got messed up.
+Need to fix end-5-tests-1 and end-5-tests-2 and 3-tests-1 and 3-tests-2